 Each in-text citation points to a full citation in the Works Cited or Bibliography section.
-A works cited section with Scholey's article highlighted looks like this:
+A works cited section with Scholey's article highlighted looks like this (the name of the journal is highlighted separately):

 We know that this is what the in-text citation refers to because it is the only one for Scholey.
-If there was more than one Scholey article listed here we would also want to consider the dates.
+If there was more than one Scholey article listed, we would want to look for the one whose date matches the date in the in-text citation.

-In some cases we can find an article just by typing its name and the name of its author into the QuickSearch search box on the library website:
+Sometimes we can find an article just by typing its name its author into the QuickSearch search box on the library website:

 Then click the title in the search results

 Sometimes the article you wish to find will not be available through QuickSearch.
-In these cases you can use the library's Citation Matcher tool.
+In these cases you can use the library's Citation Linker tool.

 Start by clicking "Journals by Title" on the library website: